jonatas/git-sandbox/README.md

 rebasing from the first commit using the interactive mode to choose what we want to squash:

+## Git rebase `-i`

-It will open your editor and you can choose what you want to do with each
+With interactive mode, it will open your editor and you can choose what you want to do with each
 message:

 ```
 pick 8efea81 Add commit -p